TBarmak/anki-lingo/README.md

 <img src="./docs/photos/design_flashcards.png" alt="design flashcards" width="800"/>
 <img src="./docs/photos/csv_download.png" alt="csv download" width="800"/>

 Lastly, the CSV can be downloaded and imported into Anki.
-When you click the "Download" button, a zip file will be downloaded with name `anki-lang-<timestamp>.zip`.
+When you click the "Download" button, a zip file will be downloaded with name `anki-lingo-<timestamp>.zip`.

 Expand the zip file to get the `anki.csv` and the `audio_files`, if applicable.